sergev/blang/README.md

 The goal of the project is to build a compiler for the B programming language.
-The compiler is written in Go, and emits assembly code for X86_64 architecture.
+The compiler is written in Go, and emits IR assembly for LLVM.

 The [B programming language](https://en.wikipedia.org/wiki/B_(programming_language)) was developed by Ken Thompson and Dennis Ritchie at Bell Labs in 1969 and was later replaced by C.